peterhinch/micropython-nano-gui/DISPLAYS.md

 Nokia 5110 (PCD8544) displays.
 [This driver](https://github.com/mcauser/micropython-pcd8544.git)
 is compatible.

+Waveshare have published drivers for their other products, claiming nano-gui compatibility.
+Lacking the relevant hardware I am not in a position to assess or support these but feel free to use them.
+They have re-published `nano-gui` which they are entitled to do, but their copy may not include the latest bugfixes or enhancements.

 ## User contributed drivers

-The following drivers were contibuted by users.
+The following drivers were contributed by users.
 I am unable to support these as I don't possess the relevant hardware.
 SSD7567s contributed by EnricoRoss98 [PR](https://github.com/peterhinch/micropython-nano-gui/pull/57)
 SSD1680.py contributed by EnricoRoss98 [PR](https://github.com/peterhinch/micropython-nano-gui/pull/56)